stackabletech/edc-operator/edc-connector/README.md

 [up until the 19th of May 2023.](https://github.com/eclipse-edc/Connector/commit/edb35971c00b9c1007018c5325b0cc5fc5b2b1ba#diff-b335630551682c19a781afebcf4d07bf978fb1f8ac04c6bf87428ed5106870f5)

+It still seems to be policy that there will be no official jars [source](https://github.com/eclipse-edc/Connector/discussions/3053).

 This is intended as a stable source for the jar, as neither the EDC Project nor IONOS provide versioned jars.
 The jar should also work well together with our Dockerfile.
-In the future there should be official jars available (most likely) and then this custom build will not be necessary anymore.
+It is unclear who could provide an "official" jar.

 ## Build